ashermorgan/Songs2Slides/README.md

 - Can parse any song given the artist and title.
 - New slides are automatically started at the beginning of verses, bridges, choruses, etc.
 - The user can easily review and edit the slides.
-- The default powerpoint format may be changed at anytime in `Songs2Slides/config.py`.
+- The format of the powerpoint can be customized.
 - The slides can be added to a new or existing powerpoint.

 ## Usage